 Because the block plane is crafted from heavy materials such as iron, it can go through wood fibers quickly and easily.

 For hardwoods that have been cut by a saw, a block plane is exceptional for its ability to smooth the edges quickly and easily.

-It’s also well-suited for softer woods, particularly pine as the resin and pitch from that wood does not build up in the blades.
+It’s also well-suited for softer woods, particularly pine, as the resin and pitch from that wood do not build up in the blades.